ciaraosull/project-4-django/README.md

     * This logo is positioned in the top left of the navigation bar.
 The logo is linked to the landing page for ease of navigation for the user, no matter what section they are on they can click the logo in the top left to navigate back.

     * The logo is designed to have the purple themed colour of the website and contains the website's name beside the icon.
-This is to help it be consistant witht he site's colour scheme.
+This is to help it be consistant with the site's colour scheme.

 *   Navigation Bar